ouseful-demos/tm129-lite/README.md

 This repo contains a simple Dockerfile that loads the container released to students for the OU TM129 module robotics block practical activities.

+To run the environment on your own computer, you need to [install Docker](https://docs.docker.com/get-docker/) and then [follow these instructions](https://github.com/innovationOUtside/tm129-robotics2020#quick-start-presentation-testing).

 ### Accessing RoboLab and the TM129 Virtual Computing Environment (VCE) Online - MyBinder / BinderHub

 You can run the RoboLab environment online using the MyBinder service: [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ouseful-demos/tm129-lite/HEAD)